frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 We are known and seen that we speak the truth, speak serious things.
 People around us should realize that there is something different in the things that we say, something different about the atmosphere around us: the fragrance of the truth, the true light that lights up the world.

-Those that don\'t walk in the truth are somehow on the opposite.
+Those that don't walk in the truth are somehow on the opposite.
 Christ gave in Judas that morsel of the last supper, and we are told that "he went out immediately.
 And it was night" (John 13:26-30).

 Darkness fell over the whole of the world.
 The dark night of humanity.
 Sin had begun to do its work.